Economy of Pakistan: Mining

 Pakistan is endowed with significant mineral resources and is emerging as a very promising area for prospecting/exploration for mineral deposits.
 In the wake of the 18th amendment to the constitution, all the provinces are free to exploit and explore the mineral resources within their jurisdiction.
 Mining and quarrying contribute 13.19% to the industrial sector, with its share in GDP being 2.4%.

-In the recent past, exploration by government agencies as well as multinational mining companies presents ample evidence of the occurrences of sizeable mineral deposits.
-Recent discoveries of a thick oxidised zone underlain by sulphide zones in the shield area of the Punjab province, covered by thick alluvial cover, have opened new vistas for metallic minerals exploration.
-Pakistan has a large base for industrial minerals.
-The discovery of coal deposits with over 175 billion tonnes of reserves at Thar in the Sindh province has given an impetus to develop it as an alternative source of energy.
-There is vast potential for precious and dimension stones.

-Extraction of principal minerals in the last 10 fiscal years is given in the table below: